 Redefining spine care.

 The EVE software provides an adequate graded activity program that enables the physical therapist to compose an optimal training program for the patient.
-Testing and measuring patients at the beginning and at the end of the treatment cycle provides a clear picture of the mobility and strength of the muscles around the spine.
+Testing and measuring patients at the beginning and at the end of the treatment cycle provide a clear picture of the mobility and strength of the muscles around the spine.
 The biofeedback system and the preset program rules automatically control the program where it is deemed necessary.
 The most commonly heard feedback from patients is that they feel very comfortable and safe by training with the DAVID devices.

 Regular physical therapy.

 In regular physical therapy, we see a variety of treatments that are successful and others which are not.
 It is often impossible to estimate in advance which treatment is the most suitable for which patient.
 For example, one patient may benefit from manual therapy and another patient may benefit from dry-needling therapy.
-What we do know is that the degree of motivation and the time factor, which are important elements in the success or failure of treatment.
+What we do know is that the degree of motivation and the time factor, are important elements in the success or failure of treatment.

 The patient who uses DAVID.

-The DAVID solution fits perfectly with existing treatments that can create conditions for acute patients to do exercises.
+The DAVID Solution fits perfectly with existing treatments that can create conditions for acute patients to do exercises.
 For chronic patients, exercise therapy within safe settings is always recommended according to the new insights.
 The advantages of using DAVID equipment in exercise therapy can be described as follows: